 SCB-2019 is a novel TPOR agonist being developed to treat Immune Thrombocytopenia (ITP) and Chemo-Induced Thrombocytopenia（CIT).
 SCB-2019 is a recombinant subunit vaccine candidate targeted for the prevention of SARS-CoV-2 coronavirus that causes COVID-19 disease.

-Clover Biopharmaceuticals patented Trimer-Tag© technology has produced a S-Trimer subunit vaccine candidate that resembles the native trimeric viral spike via mammalian cell-culture production system.
+Clover Biopharmaceuticals patented Trimer-Tag© technology has produced an S-Trimer subunit vaccine candidate that resembles the native trimeric viral spike via mammalian cell-culture production system.

 Trimer-Tag is an innovative drug development platform that allows the production of novel, covalently-trimerized fusion proteins.
-Many major disease targets are trimerization-dependent such as the tumor necrosis factor (TNF) superfamily (involved in extrinsic apoptosis, immune co-stimulation, and inflammation) as well as enveloped RNA virus antigens responsible for entry into host cells.
+Many major disease targets are trimerization-dependent such as the tumor necrosis factor (TNF) superfamily (involved in extrinsic apoptosis, immune co-stimulation, and inflammation) and enveloped RNA virus antigens responsible for entry into host cells.

-Clover is using Trimer-Tag technology to create trimerized fusion proteins that are able to effectively target these previously undruggable pathways.
+Clover uses Trimer-Tag technology to create trimerized fusion proteins that can effectively target these previously undruggable pathways.

-Sichuan (Clover) Biopharmaceuticals is a China-based, global, clinical-stage, a research-based biotechnology company focused on discovering, developing, and commercializing transformative biologic therapies, with a focus on oncology and autoimmune diseases, as well as viral vaccines.
+Sichuan (Clover) Biopharmaceuticals is a China-based, global, clinical-stage, a research-based biotechnology company focused on discovering, developing, and commercializing transformative biologic therapies, focusing on oncology and autoimmune diseases, as well as viral vaccines.
 Founded by a team of world-class scientists returning to China, Clover Biopharmaceuticals is passionate about developing transformative biologic therapies for the millions of Chinese patients who currently do not have access to modern biological medicines.

 SCB-2019 SARS-CoV-2 Vaccine Indication